Gail Porter: Life and career

 In the late 1990s she began to pose for magazines such as FHM.
 A nude photograph of Porter was projected on the Houses of Parliament in 1999 as part of a guerrilla marketing campaign, and accompanied it with a message to vote for her in the FHM Sexiest Women Poll.
 In her autobiography, Porter says she did not know about the stunt until it was reported the following day.
 In an interview with the BBC in 2020, she said that the incident left her so distraught that she was unable to get out of bed for a long time.

 In 2001, Porter took part in the reality television show Celebrity Blind Man's Bluff and on Lily Savage's Blankety Blank.
 In 2003, she was on Channel 4's The Games, although injury curtailed her participation.

 In 2004 to 2006 she presented three series of Dead Famous and in 2009 presented episodes of The Gadget Show, temporarily replacing Suzi Perry.
 In 2008 to 2011, Porter was a regular panelist on Channel 5's The Wright Stuff.

 In 2010, she was a guest team captain on What Do Kids Know? with Rufus Hound, Joe Swash and Sara Cox on Watch.
-In August 2010, she began the Two Way Street campaign for solicitors Russell Jones & Walker, an initiative to develop the relationship between large goods vehicle drivers and cyclists, keeping them safer.
-In October 2010, Porter hosted a documentary on Current TV, Gail Porter on Prostitution which investigated prostitution laws.
+In August 2010, she began the Two Way Street campaign for solicitors Russell Jones & Walker, an initiative to develop the relationship between HGV drivers and cyclists, keeping them safer.
+In October 2010, Porter hosted a documentary on Current TV, Gail Porter on Prostitution which investigated sex work laws.

-In 2014, Porter said she would be guest editor of Fashion Plus magazine.
+In 2014, Porter was a guest editor of Fashion Plus magazine.
 She appeared at London Fashion Week in September 2014 and wrote of her experiences for the magazine.

-On 27 August 2015 she entered the Celebrity Big Brother house representing the UK.
+On 27 August 2015 she entered the Celebrity Big Brother house.
 On 15 September, she was the fourth housemate to be evicted after spending 20 days in the house.

 In 2017 she became the brand ambassador for the insolvency practitioner Creditfix, meeting with the public and speaking openly about her struggles with debt in several corporate videos.

 In 2018, she joined 26 other celebrities at Metropolis Studios and performed an original Christmas song called Rock With Rudolph, a song written and produced by Grahame and Jack Corbyn.
 The song was recorded in aid of Great Ormond Street Hospital and was released digitally through independent record label Saga Entertainment on 30 November 2018 under the artist name The Celebs.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.

 In 2020, Porter narrated the BBC Scotland series Inside The Zoo.

-At the start of 2022, Porter was a presenter of Spooked Scotland (or branded as Haunted Scotland for the American audience) alongside Chris Fleming.
+At the start of 2022, Porter was a presenter of Spooked Scotland (called Haunted Scotland for the American audience) alongside Chris Fleming.